mozilla/notes/native/README.md

 ## Useful commands

+`npm run dm` - when the app is open this opens the debug menu'

 Use `npx` (from npm 5) to run commands for `react-native`

 `npx react-native upgrade` - regenerates Android files from React Native